PEAK-Legacy/Trellis/README.txt

 Notifications of changes made by a ``modifier`` do not take effect until the *outermost* active ``modifier`` function returns.
-(In other words, if one ``modifier`` calls another ``modifier``, the inner modifier's changes don't cause notifications to occur until the same time as the outer modifier's changes do.)
+(In other words, if one ``modifier`` directly or indirectly calls another ``modifier``, the inner modifier's changes don't cause notifications to occur until the same time as the outer modifier's changes do.)

 Now, notice that this means that within a ``modifier``, you can't rely on any values controlled by rules to be updated when you make changes.
 This means